Accenture/openathon-2019-angular/lab-01/README.md

 And that's all for now.
-With this introduction we have revisited main concepts like modules and components.
+With this introduction, we have revisited main concepts like modules and components.
 We have created a project and added some Angular Material components as the first steps for the **Open Events** app we are going to expand in the next laboratories.

 <br/>